-Adrianne Bate is the quintessential 21st century Black woman.
-As a media personality—which also happens to be her real-life personality—she is a satisfying mixture of that witty homegirl from Down South who makes you feel comfortable in your own skin, that future thinker in your organization who stays up on technology trends and political currents, and the gentle priestess with soothing words and her medicine bag on the ready.
+Adrianne Bate, aka TiTi and DJ Nostaljiq, is the quintessential 21st century Black woman.
+As a media personality—which also happens to be her real-life personality—she is a satisfying mixture of that witty homegirl from down south who makes you feel comfortable in your own skin, that future thinker in your organization who stays up on technology trends and political currents, and the gentle priestess with soothing words and her medicine bag on the ready.
 She is Afrofuturism personified.

 Much of her work still involves the blending of the past with an ongoing celebration of the present.
 Her desire to deepen this connection with the past extended beyond the musical, into the cultural and spiritual.
-This eventually led her to Nigeria, where she received the name Ifawemimo Ogunyemi from the elders who trained her in Yoruba spiritual culture.
-Ifawemimo is a healer par excellence, who wields every tool she has been given for the benefit of her community.
-Somehow, she manages to bring ancient ancestral knowledge, ‘kitchen-table wisdom,’ compassion and academic training (FAMU) together seamlessly in her work.
+TiTi is a healer par excellence, who wields every tool she has been given for the benefit of her community.
+Somehow, she manages to bring ancient ancestral knowledge, ‘kitchen-table wisdom,’ compassion, her musical foundation and academic training (FAMU) together seamlessly in her work.

 She wears many hats—physical therapist (14 years in a trauma hospital), massage therapist, producer, NFT artist, DJ, professor, commercial drone pilot, doula and food grower—but in all cases, she exudes a relaxed confidence that puts everyone at ease.
 The children in her community affectionately named her TiTi, because she has become the beloved Auntie to many.